Expert Witness & Court Services

 Standards and Compliance

 All expert reports comply with Civil Procedure Rules Part 35 and the associated Practice Direction.
 Criminal proceedings reports comply with CrimPR Part 19.
-We are familiar with the Ikarian Reefer duties and the obligations of an expert to the court.
+We observe the Ikarian Reefer duties and the obligations of an expert to the court.

 Frequently Asked Questions